kilimanjjjaro/wrkload-api/README.md

 ### Auth API

-This API provides an authentication and authorization system designed to validate the requests to the other APIs.
+This API provides an authentication and authorization system developed to validate the requests to the other APIs.
 In addition to functions as register, login or logout, can confirm an account by email, reset or change a password, generate new access tokens.
 Please, check the details to know its implementation.

 <details>
 <summary>See all details</summary>